alextr731/aws_ec2_schedule/README.md

 1. Set Terraform local variable for start and stop time:
 	- example: 10:00-20:00
 2. Run Terraform
+	-	terraform apply
 3. Check state of EC2
+	- you can use AWS CLI or AWS Console
 4. Destroy Terraform
+	-	terraform destroy